Consultation has concluded

 Thanks to everyone who shared their thoughts on our vision for the future.

-In mid-2025, we'll be asking our community to help shape our priorities as we plan how to turn these aspirations into action, including the choices we'll need to make over the coming decades.
+We'll be askingour community to help shape our priorities as we plan how to turn these aspirations into action, including the choices we'll need to make over the coming decades.

 Waikanae is geographically the largest ward in the Kāpiti Coast District.
 It stretches from Reikorangi to Te Horo Beach.
 Each community in Waikanae has its own special vibe and unique characteristics, as well as its own needs and aspirations.